 Atrophy, Quiescence, and Growth States of the Brain

 There are three phases of the brain: atrophy, quiescence, and growth.
-Visualize a plant when it receives all the right ingredients, including sunlight, soil ph, nutrients, and water, it will take the step to growth outwardly, resources permitted.
-It will reach a more quiescent period, when the demand for water, etc is not being met.
-During this phase, cellular metabolism decreases to a bare minimum, enough to preserve the cells, but not enough to grow further.
+Visualize a plant when it receives all the right ingredients, including sunlight, soil ph, nutrients, and water; it will take the step to grow outwardly, resources permitting.
+It will reach a more quiescent period, when the demand for water, etc., is not being met.
+During this phase, cellular metabolism decreases to a bare minimum, enough to preserve the cells but not enough to grow further.
 After a period of a less ideal environment, such as during colder weather, less sunlight, or a dry season, life cannot persist; parts of the plant are allowed to atrophy to preserve global function.

 Likewise, the same occurs within our brains.
-In many ways, the quiescent phase (static or dormant) is the way the brain reacts in a stressed environment.
-It maintains its usual pathways, does not step outside this zone of comfort to learn a new skill or take a chance.
+In many ways, the quiescent phase (static or dormant) is how the brain reacts in a stressed environment.
+It maintains its usual pathways and does not step outside this comfort zone to learn a new skill or take a chance.
 It follows the pathway of least resistance.

 Neurotransmitters, neurohormones, peptide ligands, and hormones provoke changes that occur in our brains and bodies.
-Is it possible that attributes considered positive, such as courage, patience, compassion, come from an interaction of neurotransmitters that have led to certain behavioral pathways?
-Most certainly.
-For instance, perhaps one’s response to dopamine, which leads to craving and movement toward a stimulus may be the difference between impatience and patience.
+Is it possible that attributes considered positive, such as courage, patience, compassion, come from an interaction of neurotransmitters?

 Some people may have a negative experience, yet overcome it and be stronger after it.
-Others may experience a negative pressure and resort to harmful, maladaptive behaviors.
-Resilience is a pathway that can be developed.
-It is characterized by a response toward growth and maintenance even after a challenge that perturbs or leads to trauma.
+Others may experience negative pressure and resort to harmful, maladaptive behaviors.
+People can develop resilience even after having exposure to trauma.
+Social connection and bonding provide some benefit in this process, maybe because of oxytocin’s effects.
+A response toward growth and maintenance characterizes resilience even after a potentially traumatic event.

-- Just like a visual illusion, our brains can misinterpret sounds, tastes, smells, touches and even words.
-A sensitivity of this possibility opens dialogue.
+- Like a visual illusion, our brains can misinterpret sounds, tastes, smells, touches, and even words.
+Sensitivity of this possibility opens dialogue.

 - The two controlling mechanisms of the internal organisms are the sympathetic and parasympathetic systems.
-They are triggered by the brain and are actuated by hormones which induce a response to the internal organism, amounting to “high alert” vs “relax.”
+They are triggered by the brain and are actuated by hormones that induce a response to the internal organism, amounting to “high alert” vs. “relax.”

-- The driving force of our thoughts and decisions relate to moving toward pleasure or reduced pain and moving away from pain or reduced pleasure.
+- The driving force of our thoughts and decisions relates to moving toward more pleasure or less pain and moving away from the opposite.
 Occasionally, these lines can get crossed – and we move toward pain and away from pleasure.

 Mindfulness Key Elements